msayson/msayson.github.io/_posts/2016-05-04-setting-up-sublime-text-editor-for-ruby-on-rails.markdown

 I currently use the following plugins.
 Links are provided for interest only, you can install the plugins within Sublime Text Editor using the package manager.

 * GitGutter: [https://github.com/jisaacks/GitGutter](https://github.com/jisaacks/GitGutter)
-  * Indicates all uncommitted changes by overlaying color-coded icons to the left of the changed lines.
+  * Adds color-coded icons to the left of changed lines to indicate uncommitted changes.
   * Added lines are indicated using a green "+" icon, removed lines with a red arrow, and modified lines with a yellow square.
 * SublimeLinter: [http://www.sublimelinter.com/en/latest](http://www.sublimelinter.com/en/latest)
-  * Base for other programming-language-specific extensions which check against customizeable syntax and code style guidelines.
+  * Base for language-specific extensions which verify syntax and code style.
 * SublimeLinter-ruby: [https://github.com/SublimeLinter/SublimeLinter-ruby](https://github.com/SublimeLinter/SublimeLinter-ruby)
   * Checks against syntax and code style guidelines for the Ruby programming language.
 * SublimeLinter-rubocop: [https://github.com/SublimeLinter/SublimeLinter-rubocop](https://github.com/SublimeLinter/SublimeLinter-rubocop)
   * Adds more advanced static code analysis to the Ruby linter.
-  * Before this plugin can be used, you must run "gem install rubocop" to install the backend code analysis tool.
+  * Prerequisite: run "gem install rubocop" to install the backend code analysis tool.

 #### Step 4: Add global key-bindings under "Preferences/Key Bindings - User".